 Adaptive Studios (a media company whose credits include HBO’s Project Greenlight) creates and acquires intellectual property such as unproduced screenplay ideas and scripts, and repurposes it across a range of traditional and digital entertainment platforms including books, film and TV properties, and digital series.
 Their Adaptive Books division will publish ten "high concept" books and graphic novels annually, sold through an exclusive retail arrangement with B&N.

 Likely, the book presence will help grow audiences to boost the properties salability in other media — and vice versa.
 T.J.
-Barrack, Founding Partner, Adaptive Studios said, “Starting with our concept, every Adaptive property is a collaboration between us, the creator, and our audience.
+Barrack, founding partner of Adaptive Studios said, “Starting with our concept, every Adaptive property is a collaboration between us, the creator and our audience.
 This partnership will allow our stories to reach a much larger group of readers and viewers, and we look forward to working with Barnes & Noble to continue to develop titles that speak to customers around the country.”

 As the publishing landscape changes, there will no doubt be more innovative cross-pollinating of content and more programs across the landscape that will help give momentum to talented, motivated authors (self-published and traditional) and storytellers in all media.